f-rousset/SI_InfusionMS/README.md

-### Scripts and results for ["A new iterative framework for simulation-based population genetic inference with improved coverage properties of confidence intervals"](https://www.biorxiv.org/content/10.1101/2024.09.30.615940v3)
+### Scripts and results for "A new iterative framework for simulation-based population genetic inference with improved coverage properties of confidence intervals"
 By Rousset, Leblois, Estoup & Marin

+This paper is available as a preprint on [biorXiv](https://www.biorxiv.org/content/10.1101/2024.09.30.615940) and [recommended by *PCi Math. & Comp.
+Biol*](https://mcb.peercommunityin.org/articles/rec?id=426).

 The Rmarkdown file [`Infusion.Rmd`](InfusionMS.Rmd) can be used to generate the **Figures and Tables** describing the results of this paper, using information saved in subdirectories.
 The Rmarkdown file and its [html output](InfusionMS.html), can be consulted to match a given subdirectory to a given Table or Figure from the ms.

 Raw real **data** used in the study are provided as [`diy2inf_simuls/Harmonia/data_HA_INFUSION.txt`](diy2inf_simuls/Harmonia/data_HA_INFUSION.txt) and